Cut & Style

 Hair Extentions

-Sara Mohr Hair is your professional source for both NGR and Tape In Hair extentions in a variety of looks and styles.
+Sara Mohr Hair is your professional source for both Beaded Rows and Tape In Hair extensions in a variety of looks and styles.
 See below for more details.

 Basic Conditioning Treatment: